 Park in a secure parking lot in downtown Naples

-Map of the cheap parking in Naples
+Map of cheap parking in Naples

 On specialized websites such as Parclick, you can geolocalize car parks in Naples and book them online in advance: a convenient option!
 The prices vary: they range from €9… to almost €100 per day!
 Unlike other cities, there is no real price difference between indoor and outdoor parking.

 One of the most popular car parks is the Supergarage (Via Shelley, 11).
 It has the advantage of being right in the city center, on line 1 of the metro (Toledo station).
 It charges approximately 20€ per day.
 But if you want a cheap car park in Naples, head for the Brin car park (Via Benedetto Brin).
 It costs less than €10 per day and is really close to downtown.
-It’s huge (800 parking spaces), so you shouldn’t have any problem finding a parking space!
+It’s huge (800 parking spots), so you shouldn’t have any problem finding a parking spot!